rameshdurga83/kickstart/README.md

 # kickstart
-Replica of kickstarter.com using solidity, web3.js and next.js
+Clone of kickstarter.com using solidity, web3.js and next.js.

-This application was created with help of udemy course.
+Metamask chrome plugin is manadatory to run this project.

 To start the application,
 run npm install